georgewoodall82/psx-pi-smbshare-updated/README.md

 psx-pi-smbshare supports an ability to route traffic from the ethernet port through a wireless network connection to the outside world.
 With this configuration, the XLink Kai Service can be used on pretty much any device with an ethernet port.
 This includes Xbox, Xbox 360, PS2, PS3, and Gamecube.
 There is also support for Ad-Hoc multiplayer on PSP using XLink Kai.

 # Quickstart
-> **Note:** Ensure you are using the latest version of Open PS2 Loader (OPL), downloaded from [here](https://github.com/ps2homebrew/Open-PS2-Loader/releases).
+> **Note:** Ensure you are using the latest version of Open PS2 Loader (OPL) if using a PS2, downloaded from [here](https://github.com/ps2homebrew/Open-PS2-Loader/releases).
 Older versions are known to give error 300.

 *Prerequisites*
 * Any Raspberry Pi
 * Micro-SD Card (8GB+ suggested)
-* A PS2 with Open PS2 Loader installed, downloaded from [here](https://github.com/ps2homebrew/Open-PS2-Loader/releases)

 ## Install Raspberry Pi OS
 **If you already have Raspberry Pi OS installed, you can skip this step.**